 No Rights, No Access

-FileDirector is a highly secure document management solution that ensures that documents are only accessible to those user accounts that have been granted permission to them.
+FileDirector is a highly secure Electronic Content Management solution that ensures that documents are only accessible to those user accounts that have been granted permission to them.

 Where the preference is not to incorporate Active Directory, FileDirector also has its own proprietary security that works in exactly the same manner but is configured within FileDirector.